sevos/local_bin/README.md

 It will open your default editor with empty file.
 Type your script there.

 It might happen that some commands you want to execute, require your `.bashrc`.
-Don't bother to type `source ~/.bashrc &>/dev/null` at the beginning of your script.
+Don't bother to type `. ~/.bashrc &>/dev/null` at the beginning of your script.

 When you save the script, it will appear immediately available in your console, but only for directory, which `localbin edit` was called from.